Mean field analysis of reverse annealing for code-division multiple-access multiuser detection: Acknowledgments

 \section{Acknowledgments}

-M.O. was supported by KAKENHI (No. 19H01095), and the Next Generation High- Performance Computing Infrastructures and Applications R $\&$ D Program by MEXT.
+M.O. was supported by KAKENHI (No. 19H01095 and No. 20H02168), the Next Generation High- Performance Computing Infrastructures and Applications R $\&$ D Program by MEXT, and MEXT-Quantum Leap Flagship Program Grant Number JPMXS0120352009.
 K.T. was supported by JSPS KAKENHI (No. 18H03303).
 This work was partly supported by JST-CREST (No. JPMJCR1402).